KaroliniR/KaroliniR/README.md

-- 👋 Hi, I’m @KaroliniR
+- 👋 Hi, I’m Karolini
 - 👀 I’m interested in computing and new VR/AR technologies
 - 🌱 I’m currently learning Java
 - 📧 How to reach me: Karolini188@gmail.com